Steps for Change

 “It takes real tenacity to make it in the performing arts world,” LeBlanc Loo said.
 “You have to treat your art like you’re training to be an Olympic athlete.”

 She describes her teaching style as one that encourages academic and artistic discovery.
-Her courses include Fundamentals in Dance Composition, Modern Technique II and V, Repertory and Performance Studies and Rehearsal and Performance, among others.
+Her courses include Fundamentals in Dance Composition, Modern Technique II and V, Repertory and Performance Studies, and Rehearsal and Performance.

-As for what advice LeBlanc Loo has for incoming Lions?
+As for what advice LeBlanc Loo has for incoming LMU Lions?

 “Don’t over-commit yourself,” she said.
-“The most impactful learning comes when you give yourself the space and the time to focus of you passions.”
+“The most impactful learning comes when you give yourself the space and the time to focus on your passions.”